Unity-Technologies/ml-agents/ml-agents/README.md

-# Unity ML-Agents Interface and Trainers
+# Unity ML-Agents Python Interface and Trainers

 The `mlagents` Python package is part of the [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).